EDUCATIONPhD (University of Edinburgh)

-She has been an invited Visiting Scholar at New York University’s Hip Hop Education Center (2013-2015 and 2017-2018) and an invited keynote, guest speaker, and artist at numerous events and institutions.
-At York University, she is cross-appointed with Theatre & Performance, and Communication & Culture graduate degree programs.
+She has been an invited Visiting Scholar at New York University’s Hip Hop Education Center (2013-2015 and 2017-2018) and an invited keynote, guest speaker, and guest artist at numerous events.
+At York University, she is cross-appointed to Theatre & Performance, and Communication & Culture graduate degree programs.

 A list of her publications is available on her personal website at www.maryfogarty.ca.

 People of AMPD